ddlindeque/funk/docs/syntax.md

 ### *Sum* types

 Sum types are modelled after the familiar Haskell syntax using C++ naming.
-The `variant` keyword is an alias for `::std::variant`.

 #### Syntax